aaccioly-coding-challenges/test-jpmc-glasgow-2016/README.md

 ### 1. Immutable model

 Stocks and Trades are immutable by design.
-The system at this stage will not be multithreaded but immutability comes with highly desirable characteristics such as side effect free programming and simple reasoning about the code.
+The system at this stage is not multithreaded but immutability comes with highly desirable characteristics such as side effect free programming and simple reasoning about the code.

 Mutable collections are still used sparingly and isolated (e.g., for the trades history).